CEED/libCEED/doc/sphinx/source/libCEEDdev.md

 The CUDA, HIP, and SYCL backend families all follow the same basic design.

 The `/gpu/*/ref` backends provide basic functionality.
-In these backends, the operator is applied in multiple separate kernel launches, following the libCEED operator decomposition, where first {ref}`CeedElemRestriction` kernels map from the L-vectors to E-vectors, then {ref}`CeedBasis` kernels map from the E-vectors to Q-vectors, then the {ref}`CeedQFunction` kernel provides the action of the user quadrature point function, and the transpose {ref}`CeedBasis` and {ref}`CeedElemRestriction` kernels are applied.
+In these backends, the operator is applied in multiple separate kernel launches, following the libCEED operator decomposition, where first {ref}`CeedElemRestriction` kernels map from the L-vectors to E-vectors, then {ref}`CeedBasis` kernels map from the E-vectors to Q-vectors, then the {ref}`CeedQFunction` kernel provides the action of the user quadrature point function, and the transpose {ref}`CeedBasis` and {ref}`CeedElemRestriction` kernels are applied to go back to the E-vectors and finally the L-vectors.
 These kernels apply to all points across all elements in order to maximize the amount of work each kernel launch has.

 The `/gpu/*/shared` backends delegate to the corresponding `/gpu/*/ref` backends.